kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/rm-element.md

 ### Transform Forecast MEV

+> **Definition**
-- "Transform Forecast MEV" is used to transform the previously forecasted MEV variables.
+"Transform Forecast MEV" is used to transform the previously forecasted MEV variables.

 - You need to input the previously forecasted MEV element as the object and the form will automatically show the transformation for the variable based on the source flow selected.